There's a reason London comes second on the list of the world's biggest tourist destinations.

 Matilda takes the story of one of British writer Roald Dahl's best-loved characters and transforms it onto the stage.

-The songs are fresh and fun and the set design truly astonishing.
-To be honest, it’s worth going just to see Miss Trunchbull perform in all her truly formidable glory.
+The songs are fresh and fun, and the set design is genuinely astonishing.
+It's worth going to see Miss Trunchbull perform in all her truly formidable glory.

 The musical is currently showing at the Cambridge Theatre and is worth every penny.

 Les Misérables is perhaps the city's most famous West End show.
 Based on the story by novelist Victor Hugo, the London production has run continuously since October 1985, making it the longest-running musical in the West End.

 Set in 19th-century France, it tells the story of French peasant Jean Valjean, searching for redemption after spending 19 years in jail.

 Valjean is stalked by a police inspector named Javert before being swept up in the ideals of revolution towards the end of the play.